mcclaskey/batch_fslstats/README.md

 This section will guide you through installing everything needed to run the scripts.

 ## A. Setup requirements
-* A Unix or Linux operating system, or a PC with WSL
+* Linux or Mac, or a PC running either Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11
+* Ability to restart your machine if you are on a PC installing WSL for the first time
+* If your .nii data is stored on a network drive, you will need the full address to the network drive
 * The admin password to the linux/unix machine
   * If you are working on a WSL then you need the admin password to the WSL and not the PC (they may be different)
-* Basic familiarity with unix terminal commands such as `cd` and `mkdir`, basic understanding of bashrc in linux, and only very basic competency with a shell text editor
+* Basic familiarity with unix terminal commands such as `cd` and `mkdir`, basic understanding of bashrc in linux, and only very basic competency with a shell text editor if not on a PC
   * These instructions attempt to cover everything possible but some limited experience with unix can help you if you run into problems

+> [!TIP]
-  * On unix/linux the `~` symbol means “home directory”.
+> On unix/linux the `~` symbol means “home directory”.
 So if you see `~/.bashrc`, then the full path to that file is `/Users/USERNAME/.bashrc` on a mac or `/home/USERNAME/.bashrc` on a linux

 ## B. Setup recommmendations
-* WSL2 on windows running Ubuntu
+* WSL2 on windows running the default Ubuntu distribution

 ## C. Setup instructions

 ### 1. Install WSL2 if you are on a PC

 FSL requires a linux/unix machine.
 If you are on a PC you will need to set up a windows subsystem for linux (WSL) to do this.
-See Microsoft’s website for how to do this.
-As of the time of this writing, the website can be found [here](https://learn.microsoft.com/en-us/windows/wsl/install).
+Microsoft's website has very good instructions for how to do this.
+As of the time of this writing, the best instructions are found [here](https://learn.microsoft.com/en-us/windows/wsl/setup/environment).
+You can also see [the official WSL page here](https://learn.microsoft.com/en-us/windows/wsl/install) for more context.
+The default options work very well.

+> [!TIP]
+> When prompted to create a linux username and password, best practices are to use a short username with all lowercase letters and with *no spaces*.
+See [this link](https://learn.microsoft.com/en-us/windows/wsl/setup/environment#set-up-your-linux-username-and-password) for further information.

 > [!IMPORTANT]
 > If you are working on a WSL but the .nii files to process are on your Windows machine, ensure that you mount the correct drives to the WSL so that you can access your files.